somnifex/WebRTC-Matrix/README.md

 [中文文档](./README_ZH.md)

-> A cross-browser privacy extension for fine-grained WebRTC control.

-...

-## License

-GPL-3.0

 **WebRTC Matrix** allows you to manage WebRTC permissions on a per-domain basis.
 Unlike standard extensions that offer a simple global on/off switch, WebRTC Matrix provides a tiered protection system with domain-specific rules, a global fallback policy, and WebDAV synchronization to keep your privacy settings consistent across devices.

 ## Features